-Upon completion of crossing over from Webelos to Boy Scouts and after attending two to three Troop 4024 meetings, you will be provided with a copy of The Boy Scout Handbook.
+Upon completion of crossing over from Webelos to Scouts BSA and after attending two to three Troop 4024 meetings, you will be provided with a copy of The Boy Scout Handbook or The Scouts BSA Handbook.
 This is your guide through your entire career in Scouting.
 Parents and Scouts should both read the "Introduction" and "Leadership" sections.
 Scouts must learn the Scout Oath and Scout Law.
+There are two versions of the handbook, with the same information and requirements but with one showing female participants (Scouts BSA Handbook) and the other (The Boy Scout Handbook) showing male participants.

-What are the primary differences between Cub Scouts and Boy Scouts?
+What are the primary differences between Cub Scouts and Scouts BSA?

-Youth Led: It's pretty simple: Cub Scouting is led by adults; Boy Scouting is led by the Scouts.
+Youth Led: It's pretty simple: Cub Scouting is led by adults; Scouts BSA, is led by the Scouts.